Epic v Apple explained: What the trial is about, and what to expect

 Apple is also taking heat independent of Epic's suit.
 Along with Google, Apple was the subject of a US Senate antitrust hearing a couple weeks ago, and a complaint from Spotify currently has the company defending its App Store policies in Europe.
 If Epic loses, the change it's trying to achieve could still be accomplished separately by government regulators—although an Epic loss here may hinder that effort, according to an official who spoke to Reuters.

 If Epic does win, it would be huge.
 Apple argues that such a ruling would open game console makers to similar judgements, forcing Microsoft and Sony to open the Xbox and PlayStation to all software, letting anyone bypass their stores.
-(Though that isn't Epic's intention, necessarily.)
+(Though that isn't Epic's intention, necessarily, and I don't know that anyone really expects such a sweeping judgment to be made.)

 Whatever the outcome, it will likely be appealed and move on to the next court.